bodong1987/Avalonia.PropertyGrid/README.md

 PropertyModels.ComponentModel.UnitAttribute                                         /* used to display a unit next to the display name */
 PropertyModels.ComponentModel.PropertyOperationVisibilityAttribute                  /* Used to specify whether the additional operation area is visible.
 The default value is determined by the property. */
 PropertyModels.ComponentModel.SelectableListDisplayModeAttribute                    /* Used to specify the display view category of the selectable list type.
 The default is horizontal arrangement + automatic line wrap, and it can also be configured to other types. */
+PropertyModels.ComponentModel.ExpandableObjectDisplayModeAttribute                  /* You can control the display mode of the sub-objects to be expanded.
+Through these configurations, you can control whether the sub-objects display categories, sorting, etc. */
 ```

 ### Supported Builtin Types